lllyasviel/Fooocus/update_log.md

 ### 1.0.19

-* Unlock default settings to allow changing model (only in advanced settings).
+* Unlock to allow changing model.

 ### 1.0.17